devtron-labs/devtron/docs/user-guide/application-groups/app-group-build-and-deploy.md

 # Build and Deploy

-Each time you push a change to your application through GitHub, your application goes through a process to be built and deployed.
+For the applications to be built and deployed on pushing a change, the build and deployment pipelines must be set to `AUTO`.
 On the `Build and Deploy` section of the `Application Groups`, you can trigger build or deploy more than one application at the same time.
 You can also `Select all apps` to trigger build or deploy all the applications.

 ![](https://devtron-public-asset.s3.us-east-2.amazonaws.com/images/application-groups/build-and-deploy-app-groups.jpg)